 Connected components of $M_{H}$ and $M_{(H)}$ are embedded submanifolds of $M$; therefore $M_H$ is called an \emph{isotropy type manifold} and $M_{(H)}$ an \emph{orbit type manifold}.
 Moreover,

-But the action of $N(H)/H$ on $M_{H}$ is free and proper which implies that $ M_{H}/(N(H)/H)$ is a quotient manifold of $M_{H}$.
+But the action of $N(H)/H$ on $M_{H}$ is free and proper which implies that $M_{H}/(N(H)/H)$ is a quotient manifold of $M_{H}$.
 Hence, $\pi (M_{(H)})$ is a manifold contained in the orbit space $\bar M=M/G$.

-Since the action of $G$ on $M$ is proper, the Slice Theorem of \cite{Palais61} ensures that, for each $m\in M$ there exists a slice $S_{m}$ for this action and that $\pi (S_{m})$ is an open subset of $\bar M$ homeomorphic to $S_{m}/G_{m}$.
+Since the action of $G$ on $M$ is proper, the Slice Theorem of \cite{Palais61} ensures that for each $m\in M$ there exists a slice $S_{m}$ for this action and that $\pi (S_{m})$ is an open subset of $\bar M$ homeomorphic to $S_{m}/G_{m}$.
 It follows that

-is a differential structure on the orbit space $\bar M$, see Theorem 3.4 of \cite{CuSn01}.
+is a differential structure on the orbit space $\bar M$; see Theorem 3.4 of \cite{CuSn01}.
 Moreover, for each slice $S_{m}$, its projection $\pi (S_{m})$ to $\bar M$ is diffeomorphic to $S_{m}/G_{m}$ in the sense of differential spaces.
 Since $G_{m}$ is compact and the action of $G_{m}$ on $S_{m}$ is linear, it follows that the space $C^{\infty }_{\rm diff}(S_{m})^{G_{m}}$ of $G_{m}$-invariant smooth functions on $S_{m}$ is given by smooth functions of algebraic invariants (see \cite{Schwarz75}).
-Hilbert's theorem ensures that the ring of $G_{m}$-invariant polynomials on $S_{m}$ is finitely generated, (\cite{Weyl46}, page 274).
-Hence, $\bar M$ is locally diffeomorphic to a subset of a finite dimensional space, which implies that $\bar M$ is subcartesian, see \cite{Sniatycki02}.
+Hilbert's theorem ensures that the ring of $G_{m}$-invariant polynomials on $S_{m}$ is finitely generated (\cite{Weyl46}, page 274).
+Hence, $\bar M$ is locally diffeomorphic to a subset of a finite dimensional space, which implies that $\bar M$ is subcartesian; see \cite{Sniatycki02}.

-Partitions of the orbit space $\bar{M}=M/G$ by connected components of $\pi (M_{(H)})$ is a decomposition of the differential space $\bar{M}$.
+A partition of the orbit space $\bar{M}=M/G$ by connected components of $\pi (M_{(H)})$ is a decomposition of the differential space $\bar{M}$.
 The corresponding stratification of $\bar{M}$ is called the orbit type stratification of the orbit space (see \cite{DuKo00}, and \cite{Pflaum01}).
 It is a minimal stratification in the partial order discussed above (see \cite{Bierstone75}).
-This implies that strata $\pi (M_{(H)})$ of the orbit type stratification are orbits of the family of all vector fields on $\bar{M} $ (see \cite{LuSn08}).
+This implies that the strata $\pi (M_{(H)})$ of the orbit type stratification are orbits of the family of all vector fields on $\bar{M} $ (see \cite{LuSn08}).